 At the beginning of each session, Harms reads a land acknowledgment, as she believes that the church also needs to understand the people who have lived there before, honouring and celebrating the land on which the church stands and the people of all nations who live work and play in the area today.

 “A part of my own interest has been in various coursework that has been aimed at decolonization and strengthening Indigenous ways of knowing,” says Harms.
 “The focus of this often begins with getting to know that land we are on—knowing the stories of place that have come before us.”

 The third Sunday, Mary-Grace Linton, president of the Renfrew Community Association, updated the church on current events and issues in the community.
-The fourth Sunday, David Swann, a Calgary MLA who cares deeply for neighborhoods and place-based activism, led a conversation about the ways people live out their values in their neighborhoods.
+The fourth Sunday, David Swann, a former Calgary MLA who cares deeply for neighbourhoods and place-based activism, led a conversation about the ways people live out their values in their neighbourhoods.

 Calgary Inter-Mennonite Church is not new to building a sense of community.
 The church building hosts Calgary’s newest performance and art space, under the name Theatre 1308.
 After receiving a grant to build an elevator, the church decided to increase their accessibility efforts and provide a space to host events.
 Not only does this space bring in revenue for the church, but it also allows them to make connections with artists, poets and musicians within the community.

 Church volunteers help host the events.
 Harms says, “We are serving beverages at the bar, cleaning bathrooms, making sure the event is running smoothly.
 It is so interesting to see how the space can be used, and it is so cool to see church members light up about it.”

 Congregants plan to volunteer for a Stampede event alongside the Renfrew Community Association this summer and are looking forward to the busy season at Theatre 1308.